skyloutyr/VTT/README.md

 ### Requires .NET 6, msvcr 120 and msvcr 140.
-There is no installation process, simply unpack the application into any directory and run the .vtt executable.
+There is no installation process, simply unpack the application into any directory and run the VTT.exe executable.

 ---